romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-As a GitHub organization administrator, you want to make a secret available to multiple repositories.
+Q: As a GitHub organization administrator, you want to make a secret available to multiple repositories.
 What is the correct approach?
 <details><summary>Show the answer</summary><p>

 - **Create an organization-level secret and select the repositories that should have access to it**